maxim-saplin/edu/hf_agents/README.md

 1. Activate venv
 2. `pip install -r requirements.txt`

+Lessons 1 - 5 use Smolagents, Lesson 6 is LlamaIndex, Lesson 7 is LangGraph

 ## Lesson 1 - Agents that use Code

 - Unlike ReAct agents (or tool calling LLMs) instead of asking for a JSON object (or any other kind of structured object describing action) Code Agents specifically ask for replies in code, there's a paper that LLMs are very good generating Python, why even bother asking for JSON objects and pasrsing separately the action mapping those to actions